dchapyshev/aspia/doc/translators.md

 These modules contain directory "translations".
 Open your language file from this directory in Qt Linguist and perform the translation.

+<b>ATTENTION!
+It is important to use Qt Linguist to complete the translation.
+Do not try to edit translation files in a text editor.
+The download link is provided above.</b>

 For assistance with Qt Linguist, refer to the [documentation](http://doc.qt.io/qt-5/qtlinguist-index.html).

 If there is no translation file for your language, create a [issue](https://github.com/dchapyshev/aspia/issues) on GitHub.